Certified Pre-Owned Pros and Cons

 Pro: Certified cars produce "peace of mind"

 Nearly all manufacturers offer a certification program, backed by the factory.
 Other programs are established by the dealer or another organization, without factory sponsorship.
-Some include a vehicle history report from CARFAX or AutoCheck, which provides details on past accidents, and prior ownership.
+Some include a vehicle history report from CARFAX, which provides details on past accidents, and prior ownership.

 Pro: CPO cars are pre-selected and inspected

 Factory certification programs, backed by the car's manufacturer, have limits on age and mileage.
 Depending on the automakers, cars eligible for certification must be no more than four to six years old, with a maximum of 50,000 to 80,000 miles on the odometer.
 Toyota stretches eligibility to seven years, and Porsche to eight.

 Dealers follow a checklist of inspection points: typically, 100 to 160.
 Because they count those spots differently, the exact amount isn't important.
 You just want to know that the inspection has been comprehensive.

 When inspection reveals significant problems, repairs have to be made.
 For that reason, dealers would rather pick the "cream" of the lot for certification.
 If the car is found to be in good condition as it stands, little additional investment is needed to turn it into a Certified Pre-Owned model.

 Pro: Certified-car repairs are covered under warranty

 CPO vehicles include a manufacturer-backed warranty that typically covers repairs for a specified time period after the original factory warranty expires.